 Does Kindness matter?

-In 2008, the Colorado State Board of Education passed a set of social emotional learning competencies that focus on skills needed for a 'prepared graduate' in the 21st century.
-Some of these skills include problem solving, conflict resolution, communication skills, decision making skills and stress management.
-(CDE Standards and Support & CDE Health and Wellness)
+In 2008, the Colorado State Board of Education passed a set of social-emotional learning competencies that focus on skills needed for a 'prepared graduate' in the 21st century.
+Some of these skills include problem-solving, conflict resolution, communication skills, decision-making skills, and stress management.
+(CDE Health and Wellness)

 The Colorado experience: